Pregnancy Diet: The Ultimate Guide for What to Eat and Not Eat while Pregnant

 Getting food poisoning when you are pregnant is unpleasant for you but very dangerous for your growing baby.
 Listeria infection increases your risk of miscarriage, premature delivery, infection to your baby, and infant mortality.

 Listeria infection is rare, but 27% of cases are diagnosed in pregnant women.
-Eating freshly cooked and freshly prepared foods is the best way to avoid these bacteria.
+A healthy pregnancy diet with freshly cooked and prepared foods is the best way to avoid these bacteria.

 Foods that are more likely to contain listeria include: